pythonai170624/pages/homework/4_hw.md

 print("Predictions on new data:", new_predictions)
 ```

-4. in the code below, does the dump also include the scaler? do we also need to add code that scales before prediction?
+4. in the code below, does the dump also include the scaler? do we need to add code that scales before prediction?

 ```python
 model = Pipeline([